“Hey Lemonade! You guys protect stuff. I’m with Bike Index. We protect bikes! I want to chat!”

 Additionally, Lemonade donates to charities of your choice.
 So if you setup Lemonade from this link Bike Index will be selected as your charity of choice.
 They charge a flat fee for insurance, pay back premiums super quickly, and any money that’s leftover will go to Bike Index, or whichever charity you decide to benefit, should the occasion arise.

-Right now, Lemonade is in California, New York, New Jersey and Illinois.
+Right now, Lemonade is in California, New York, New Jersey, Texas and Illinois.
 You can add yourself to an e-mail list to get a notification of when Lemonade is going to roll out in your state.